 - If a dealer mucks and unprotected hand, the player will have no redress and he/she will not be entitled to have any of his/her bet returned.

 - However, if a player raises and no one has acted behind them, his/her raise will be returned.

-- ALWAYS PROTECT YOUR HAND especially those next to the dealer
+- ALWAYS PROTECT YOUR HAND especially those sitting next to the dealer

 You are responsible to protect your own cards